-Following a divorce, your life can shift, and sometimes it is in the best interest of the child to modify a child custody agreement.
-Circumstances such as a parent moving away, change in financial situation and change in martial situation can warrant a custody modification.
+Following a divorce, your life can shift, and sometimes it is in the best interest of the child to modify a child custody agreement in Ohio.
+Circumstances such as a parent moving away, change in a financial situation, and change in marital situation can warrant a custody modification.

 When a parent needs to modify a child custody order, she or he will need to file a motion with the court to modify the agreement.
 A modification is not difficult when both parents agree on requested changes, but when one opposes, it may be subject to greater scrutiny by the court.

 If you are looking to modify your child custody agreement, retaining proper legal assistance can make all the difference.
 Attorneys with Joslyn Law Firm are experienced with child custody modification and will strive to protect your rights and achieve the best possible outcome for your situation.

 Contact Joslyn Law Firm today and one of our attorneys will review your case for free.
 We serve clients in Ohio counties including Franklin, Pickaway, Madison, Delaware, Licking, and Fairfield.